jfmengels/blog/phantomtypes.md

 But even though the phantom type is not used, the compiler will still enforce their constraints.

+The "Schema" / "Blueprint" needs to be an opaque type, otherwise users can create an escape hatch, removing the whole point of the constraints.

 ## Possible constraints

 ```elm